jfeltz/dash-haskell/README.md

 Package Resolution
 ==================
-When dependency sourcing from a cabal file, dash-haskell does not (yet) select versioned packages from the build-dependency version bounds, only the package names.
 As a general rule, try to **be version specific** when providing package arguments, unless you're judicious about which packages are stored in your *cabal sandbox* or *ghc package db*.
 There is a lot of hidden behavior that goes into how dash-haskell resolves packages, for example, consider the hypothetical package arguments:
 ```
-$ dash-haskell either parsec-1.2 parsec
+either parsec-1.2 parsec
 ```
 This chooses by default: